← Back to Articles

 When I recently started coding again with AI-Assisted Development, I did not expect it to bring back memories.
 But capability changes perspective.
 And this one surfaced a situation I thought I had already processed.

 It was a startup.
 The kind where everyone sits close enough to overhear each other’s calls and the CTO still replies to Slack at midnight.
-We were three months into the quarter.
+We were two months into the quarter.
 The team had a clear direction, a short list of outcomes we were chasing, and enough autonomy to find their own path towards them.
 From the outside it looked like everything was working the way it was supposed to.

 Then a message arrived from the marketing department.
 A business stakeholder had an idea.
 A brilliant one, by their own assessment.